Interstate Compact on the Placement of Children (ICPC)

 3. If the family plans to finalize the adoption in the receiving state, provide the receiving state agency with a copy of the terminating minute order, the notarized consent and joinder, and any other documents requested.

-7. When the adoption is finalized, complete five copies of the ICPC 100B.
+8. When the adoption is finalized, provide the Adoption Order to the Adoption ICPC Coordinator

 1. Receive the ICPC packet and review for completeness.